byoms/playment-sre-interview/src/README.md

 **mctl** is a command line utility that can be used to consume messages from a queue and store them in a database.
 Additionally it can be used to also fetch the stored messages and delete them if needed.
 Currently the tool supports AWS SQS and DynamoDB.

 Messages are stored in a table named "Messages".
-If a table with that name does not exist already it will be created.
+If a table with that name does not exist already, it will be created.
-Some other static configurations such as queue name, aws endpoint and region are currently hard-coded just to keep usage in the context of the assignment simple.
+Some other static configurations such as queue name, aws endpoint and region are currently hard-coded, just to keep usage in the context of the assignment simple.
 In it's current form it can be easily extended to be separated out to work with a config file or source if needed.

 ## Requirements ##